Geezering/ahmm/md_docs3/Baroque_Golden_Age_Dutch.md

 - ****Realism:**** Making art look true to life, with careful attention to detail
 ## In summary:
 - Baroque and Dutch Golden Age artists are known for their realism, dramatic use of light, and focus on everyday life, landscapes, and portraits
-- Their work reflects the values, wealth, and changing society of 17th-century europe, using new techniques and a wide range of subjects to engage and impress viewers[1][2][3][8]
+- Their work reflects the values, wealth, and changing society of 17th-century Europe, using new techniques and a wide range of subjects to engage and impress viewers[1][2][3][8]
 # Sources
 [- [dutch golden age painting movement overview | theartstory](https://www.theartstory.org/movement/dutch-golden-age/)
 - **[dutch golden age painting - wikipedia](https:**//en.wikipedia.org/wiki/dutch_golden_age_painting)